 For more information, see our guide on Length And Precision Of SAS Variables.

 data length_method; length day month year date sales 3.; set sashelp.retail; run;

 3. Retain Statement

-This is the most common method, SAS programmer often used to reorder variables.
-Do remember that, the retain statement needs to place before the SET statement.
+This is the most common method, that SAS programmers often use to reorder variables.
+Do remember that, the retain statement needs to be placed before the SET statement.